Skip to content

 Wage and hour laws are regulated at a federal level by the Fair Labor Standards Act 1938 (FLSA), also known as the federal Wage and Hour Law.
 The act establishes the federal minimum wage; regulates working hours, overtime, equal pay, and recordkeeping; and restricts child labor.
 Generally speaking, the FLSA applies to employees that work over 40 hours per week and that are subject to an hourly wage instead of a salary (a non-exempt employee).

-The basic regulations of the FLSA, as of January 2020, include:
+The basic regulations of the FLSA, include:

 • Minimum wage for each hour worked by nonexempt employees.